-Meldreth Parish Council, July 2017
+Meldreth Parish Council, County Councillor Report October 2017

 Council changes I neglected to report on over the summer: The council is no longer under no overall control, and administrative changes have come in swiftly under the new ruling group.

 Childrens Centre consultation: The responsible committee has decided not to make a decision on children’s centre closures but to send the matter to full council.
 Consultation responses by early years professionals have been highly critical of the loss of service that these closures will mean, and long-term implications for child and family support and development.

 Deposits on third party-funded Highways projects: As you know, this accounts for any works not covered by the LHI scheme.
 This has been refined somewhat.
 There are two categories of projects for which a deposit is required, one requiring design and consultation (£500 deposit) and one that needs no design or consultation (£250).
 The fine print isn’t quite clear and I’ve asked for more information.
 Please note that officially the policy refers to ‘Privately Funded’ schemes but I’ve pointed out that of parish councils are public bodies levying a precept.